eslint/eslint/docs/src/rules/array-callback-return.md

 ## When Not To Use It

 If you don't want to warn about usage of `return` statement in callbacks of array's methods, then it's safe to disable this rule.

-## Version

-This rule was introduced in ESLint 2.0.0-alpha-1.

-## Version

-This rule was introduced in ESLint 2.0.0-alpha-1.